zcrayman/tut-rest/1/README.ftl.md

 ## Capture status codes

 No RESTful design is complete without considering responses to requests.
-Now you need to capture the [HTTP Status Codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) your service will respond with for a given combination of URI and HTTP method on a request.
+Now is the time to capture the [HTTP Status Codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) your service will respond with for a given combination of URI and HTTP method on a request.

 The following table describes the HTTP status codes that each of your URIs and HTTP method combinations will respond with.